straburzynski/packt-free-ebook-slack-bot/README.md

 - [x] Save daily ebook to db, if exists for current day get from db instead of remote request
 - [x] Enums for styles, types, colors etc.
-- [ ] Disable sending book to slack with null fields -> exceptions
 - [x] Move cron expression to properties
 - [x] Job model with CRUD for managing multiple slack workspaces/channels
 - [x] Swagger UI for documenting REST API